 Effective user reporting.
 Take prompt, transparent and effective action following user reporting, including by imposing proportionate sanctions on players who breach behaviour policies in an appropriate timeframe.

 Records of harmful content.
-Keep appropriate records of reports of illegal and harmful content and behaviour, including the number of reports received, how many of those reports led to action and what the action taken was.
+Keep appropriate records of risk assessments, reports of illegal and harmful content and behaviour, including the number of reports received, how many of those reports led to action and what the action taken was.

 Support for users.
 Provide information to users who have suffered online harm about appropriate sources of support.